metocean/pysmc/README.rst

     ./generate_fpys.sh
     cd ../..

 Standard pip install from there, or developer install as follows::

+    pip install --user -r requirements.txt
     pip install --user -e .

+User install is recommended so as not to interfere with the system python install, but things can of course be installed however you want.

 Example
 --------